Drive sales on autopilot with ecommerce-focused featuresSee Features

 We’d set it to expire at midnight on Cyber Monday, while customers are still in the urgent shopping mood.

 To fit the image I wanted to use, I simply moved the text to justify-right and changed the CTA color.

-I really did enjoy Storq’s approach to their Black Friday email, so that inspired me to create this layout.
+We enjoyed Storq’s approach to their Black Friday email, so that inspired this layout.

 Here, make sure your top image is brand-focused, not product-focused.

-It can include the product, but by brand-focused I mean something that creates a mood consistent with your brand.
+It can include the product, but by brand-focused we mean something that creates a mood consistent with your brand.

 That can be calmness, happiness, excitement, exclusivity, or whatever your brand most resonates with.

 We recommend you keep one big, easy-to-see CTA button.
 You can use that same color to highlight one important part of your copy.
 In this example, we highlighted the free shipping offer.

 Alternatively, you can focus your email copy on connecting, like Storq did, with your specific audience.